 The STET separator is a parallel plate electrostatic separator, however, the electrode plates are oriented horizontally as opposed to vertically as is the case in most parallel plate separators.
 Furthermore, the STET separator accomplishes the particle tribo-charging and conveying simultaneously by a high-speed open mesh conveyor belt.
 This feature allows for both a very high specific processing rate of feed, as well as the capability to process powders much finer than conventional electrostatic devices.
-The STET separator has been in commercial operation since 1995 separating unburned carbon from fly ash minerals (typical D50 approximately 20 µm) in coal fired power plants.
-This electrostatic separation device has also been successful at beneficiating other inorganic materials, including minerals such as calcium carbonate, talc, barite and others.
-The STET separator has also been successfully applied to processing gricultural materials such as oilseed meals and pulses, and animal meals and rendering products.
+The mineral separator machinery has been in commercial operation since 1995 separating unburned carbon from fly ash minerals (typical D50 approximately 20 µm) in coal-fired power plants.
+This electrostatic separation machine has also been successful at beneficiating other inorganic materials, including minerals such as calcium carbonate, talc, barite, and others.
+The STET separator has also been successfully applied to processing agricultural materials such as oilseed meals and pulses, animal meals, and rendering products.

 The fundamental details of the STET separator are illustrated below.
 The particles are charged by the triboelectric effect through particle-to-particle collisions within the gap between the electrodes.
 The applied voltage between the electrodes is between ±4 and ±10 kV relative to ground, giving a total voltage difference of 8 – 20 kV across a very narrow electrode gap of nominally 1.5 cm (0.6 inch).
 Feed particles are introduced to the STET separator at one of three locations (Feed Ports).
 The STET separator produces only two products, a negatively charged particle stream collected on the positively charged electrode, and a positively charged particle stream collected on the negatively charged electrode.
 The products are conveyed to the respective hoppers at each end of the STET separator by the separator belt, and fall out of the separator by gravity.
 The STET separator does not produce a middlings or recycle stream, although multiple pass configurations to improve product purity and/or recovery are possible.